Skip to content

 • $20,000 per accident in property damage liability coverage

 It’s wise to purchase as much car insurance coverage as you can in Virginia, including optional uninsured and underinsured motorist coverage.
 There’s no guarantee that an uninsured motorist will have the resources to pay for your losses even if you take them to court, so you can protect yourself by carrying as much liability insurance coverage as possible.
+Contact our Roanoke car accident attorney today.

 How Do You Prove Fault in a Virginia Auto Accident?